Chicago Was A Canal Town!

 Start your day off with a visit to the McCormick Bridgehouse & Chicago River Museum which celebrates the Chicago River and its world-famous movable bridges.
-Beginning at river level and spiraling five stories up, the bridgehouse and museum provides a one-of-a-kind opportunity to explore a historic landmark bridgehouse.
-Visitors can view the massive gears of Chicago’s most famous movable bridge and then journey through time as they experience the story of the Chicago River.
+Beginning at river level and spiraling five stories up, the bridgehouse and museum provides a one-of-a-kind opportunity to explore a historic landmark.
+Visitors can view the massive gears of Chicago’s most famous movable bridge and then journey through time as they discover the story of the Chicago River and I&M Canal.

 Navy Pier brings the rich culinary tradition of Chicago’s diverse neighborhoods under one roof.
 From Pilsen to Wrigleyville to Lincoln Square and everywhere in between, the Pier’s dining options offer guests authentic Chicago food in one of the most iconic venues in the city.

 If you prefer to drive your own car, there is ample paid parking at Navy Pier, 600 E. Grand Ave.
 Check website for hours and other visitor information.

 WHERE TO EAT AT & NEAR NAVY PIER

 Stroll the nearly 3 acres of Canal Origins Park, an outdoor interpretive site and nature park located where the I&M Canal began in Chicago at the confluence of Bubbly Creek and the south branch of the Chicago River.
 View 100 concrete-relief sculptures and interpretive panels with historic images, bilingual text and illustrations that illuminate Chicago’s heritage as a canal town.
 Because of the site’s historic significance, Canal Origins Park was designated a Chicago Landmark in 1996.